-It took awhile, but eventually all uses for that card were switched to another.
+It took a while, but eventually, all uses for that card were switched to another.
 I called again, this time to cancel.
 I was transferred to the cancellation department.
 This agent feigned shock at my intent and tried to dissuade me.
 She offered a lower rate, better terms, and more flexibility on the rewards package.
 Her arguments would have retained me as a cardholder, if not for the fact that they were offered too late.
-I cancelled the card.
+I canceled the card.

 They express their regrets over my decision and ask me to call back if I change my mind.
 If only their solutions had been offered earlier in the process.
 Then they could have retained my patronage and saved me the aggravation of switching.

 The solution seems obvious.
 Just pretend you are going to cancel so that you can get to the “cancellation” department on the initial call and obtain their best deal.
 I tried that and it went like this:

 “Oh, I’m sorry to hear that.
 Let me see what I can do.”
 I wait, expecting to be transferred.
 After a few seconds, the agent announces, “Okay, your service has been canceled.
 Is there anything else I can help you with?”